eudora-jia/PDFFormulaBox/README.md

 # PDFFormulaBox
-Inorder To extract Math formulas and expressions from PDF files!
+In order to extract Math formulas and expressions from PDF files!

 Based on Apach PDFBox Libraries